Carmen Lomana

-María del Carmen Fernández de Lomama Gutiérrez (born 1 August 1948) known as Carmen Lomana, is a Spanish businesswoman, television host, socialite and haute couture collector.
+María del Carmen Fernández de Lomana Gutiérrez (born 1 August 1948) known as Carmen Lomana, is a Spanish businesswoman, television host, socialite and haute couture collector.
 She is the widow of Guillermo Capdevila, a famous Chilean industrial designer who died in 1999.

 Life

 She was born in León, Spain.
 The daughter of Basque banker of French descent Heliodoro Carmelo Fernández de Lomana y Perelétegui and of the Astur-Leonese with Cuban aristocratic roots María Josefa Gutiérrez-García y Fernández-Getino, she is the first of the four siblings of an upper class San Sebastián family.
 She worked for Banco de Bilbao and Banco de Santander and studied Philosophy in London.

 She was a candidate for the Mayoralty of Madrid.
 She is mortal enemy of haute couture collector Eloísa Bercero.

 She is the sister of Rafa Lomana, a deputy of the far-right Vox party.

 She was named in the Panama Papers case in April 2016.